 Today, it provides us all with a fascinating Social History resource and archive that we are trying to make more widely accessible here.

 At the end of each year [or edition] a blue bound annual ‘Compendium Edition’.
-I have a complete set of the 14 editions that were produced from 1926 – 1940. and hope one day to get them on-line here as a key social record of the period.
+I have a complete set of the annual editions that were produced from 1926 and will soon have the 1st 16 editions on-line here as a key social record of the period.
 The project has finally started HERE

 1953 FA Simonds Obituary Issue.

 Sadly, even a high resolution scan has not made the small faded font reliably searchable for specific names or text, but do try it – to search for your family or special interest.

 If you can loan us any missing issues for this project – please do get in touch.

 1953 summer issue, The Coronation issue:

 Please contact me if you would like to use or quote from these family archives – and always show an acknowledgement.